• Skip to content

 Negotiates for Necessary Resources

-Teams require resources to accomplish its charter.
-Whether that resource is people (to do the work), time (for members to accomplish tasks) or money (budget dollars) to purchase necessary supplies and equipment, teams need resources.
+Teams require resources to accomplish their charter.
+Whether that resource is people (to do the work), time (for members to accomplish tasks), or money (budget dollars) to purchase necessary supplies and equipment, teams need resources.

 The team leader assists by negotiating with leadership to gain a high-level commitment to providing the necessary team resources.